-When Jace returned to school, he joked with K.T. in the hall that Dejay was a bioterrorist.
-The eighth grade counselor overheard Jace and called him into her office - the first time in his life he'd ever been in any trouble at school.
+As if to confirm Jace's words, a small girl ran from one longhouse to another.
+Red Arrow prodded Jace with the end of his bow.
+Jace lifted the game sled and began the short descent to the village. ever been in any trouble at school.
 Jace received a stern lecture: since 9/11/01 and all the mail trouble that October, no jokes could be made about bioterrorism, or in fact, any terrorism.
 He had detention the next lunch period for calling names.
 Another first!

-Since then, Jace had been avoiding Dejay, determined not to let him ruin his other two records: leading soccer scorer and straight-"A" student.
+7 Since then, Jace had been avoiding Dejay, 8 determined not to let him ruin his other two records: 9 leading soccer scorer and straight-"A" student.

-"Hey, Deej," Jace said, keeping his body between Dejay and the bed.
-"Didn't know you were going to escort me to the game."
+"Hey, Deej," Jace said, keeping his body

+between Dejay and the bed.
+"Didn't know you were

+going to escort me to the game."